-The public consultation program must enable people with a disability, families and carers to participate.
-This can be achieved through an inclusive communication strategy that uses a variety of communication modes, provision of information in alternative formats on request, holding public meetings in accessible venues with provision for those with special needs (e.g. sign language translation), and acceptance of submissions in alternative forms, including orally.
+The public consultation program must enable people with a disability, families and carers to participate by using a variety of communication modes and formats and holding public meetings in accessible venues.

-The public consultation process should identify broad issues of concern to local and regional communities and interest groups and address issues from project planning through commissioning and project operations.
+The public consultation process should identify broad issues of concern to local and regional communities and interest groups and address issues from project planning through to commissioning and project operations.